 Open 7 days a week (9am – 7.30pm Mon–Fri/1.30 – 7.30pm Sat/Sun 2 – 7pm) selling a range of items from newspapers, cards, confectionary and snacks to cold drinks and gifts.

 Open 9am – 4pm Monday-Friday selling a range of hot beverages and snacks.

 There is also a small tea bar in the Physiotherapy Rehab Area open Monday/Tuesday 9am – 11.30am and 1.30 – 4.00pm.

 Support for going home

 Discharge planning and training provided by SCBU staff.

 Community support provided by midwives/ health visitors

 Community Paediatric Nurses involved for infants with complex needs

-The Special Care Baby unit will be moving into a new Maternity Unit at FGH in December 2017.
-The unit has been co-designed by local women who have used our services at FGH, staff and the general public.
+The Special Care Baby unit moved into a new Maternity Unit at FGH in December 2017.
+The unit was co-designed by local women who have used the services at FGH, staff and the general public.